-FUNDAMENTALS OF CATHOLICISM THE 101 3 sem. hrs.
+THE 101 FUNDAMENTALS OF CATHOLICISM

 An explanation of the meaning of faith, doctrine, and theology.
 The topics of belief and unbelief, divine revelation, and the Triune God in Catholic teaching are discussed.

-INTRODUCTION TO SCRIPTURE THE 102
+THE 102 INTRODUCTION TO SCRIPTURE

 An introduction to the entire Bible, both Old and New Testaments.
 After discussing the historical origin of the Bible and its status as Sacred Scripture, the course surveys the history of salvation in Scripture according to the biblical concept of the covenant, beginning with creation and culminating in the New Covenant of Jesus Christ.